Craig90Dev/fazz-tracks/README.md

 ### Colours

-The colours throught the site have been chosen in order for the site to be light and colourful and easy to distinguish certain sections of the website without being too harsh on the eyes.
+The colours throughout the site have been chosen in order for the site to be light and colourful and easy to distinguish certain sections of the website without being too harsh on the eyes.

 <sup><sub>[*Back to top*](#contents)</sup></sub>